-Today’s focus for the Organize Back To School Challenge is the bathrooms, specifically the kids bathrooms.
+Today’s focus for the Organize Back To School Challenge is bathrooms, specifically the kids’ bathrooms.
 By creating organizational systems to keep the bathroom organized, you will increase productivity in the mornings, making your morning routines run smoothly!

 Both of my kids share a bathroom.
 Since they are both so young, it doesn’t matter what the space looks like, but I wanted to create a space that they can use for a while.
-When we moved in to our house, we didn’t change the paint color in the kids bathroom.
+When we moved into our house, we didn’t change the paint color in the kids’ bathroom.
 We just did a quick touch up and figured it’d be a project for later.
 Well, two years later we finally updated the space.
 It started off with a white shower curtain and a mirror.
 Then we added a picture my brother drew.
 Then it stayed very basic for a very long time.

 I decided that I wanted to do a navy and coral space for the kids.
 We found a fantastic color called Admiral Blue by Benjamin Moore.
 It’s the perfect blue to go with the coral I had envisioned for the space.
-I decorated the space with floor mats, shower curtain, and towels from Home Goods in both navy and coral accents.
+I decorated with floor mats, a shower curtain, and towels from Home Goods in both navy and coral accents.
 Then I headed over to Target and found a fantastic vase, drawer organizers, and picture frame.

 Our drawers are narrow and the cabinet is one, big, open space.
-To organize the drawers and under cabinet items, I was able to use the space with drawer organizers.
+To organize the drawers and under-cabinet items, I was able to use the space with drawer organizers.
 By using the organizers, I am able to keep items together within their confined space.
 I use Command™ Hanging Strips to keep the drawer organizers from sliding when we open and close the drawers.
 Simply secure two Command™ Hanging Strips to the bottom of the drawer organizer and stick it to the drawer.

 Make sure you only keep the things you actually use in the bathroom.
 Everything else is probably junk or belongs somewhere else.
 Continuously get rid of things that are old, expired, or belong in a different location!